nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![Sequence diagram for macro](images/MacroSequenceDiagram.png)

-#### 7.5.3 Additional considerations for this implementation
+##### 7.5.4 Aspect: How undo executes

-Alternatively could have done the parsing/compiling on creation of the macro so we don't need to use another parser during execution.
+* **Alternative 1:** done the parsing/compiling on creation of the macro so we don't need to use another parser during execution.
-That is, each macro instance could contain its own `ParameterSet` which could then be used by its callee functions.
-This implementation is considerably more involved hence we proceeded with the current implementation.
+  * Cons: More involved and prone to bugs

 --------------------------------------------------------------------------------------------------------------------